 Grant vs Worcester Bosch Comparison

-As pictured and described above, the two comparable boilers for Grant vs Worcester Bosch, in terms of performance, are Grant Vortex Pro and Worcester Bosch Greenstar Heatslave II.
+As pictured and described above, the two comparable boilers for Grant and Worcester Bosch, in terms of performance, are the Grant Vortex Pro and Worcester Bosch Greenstar Heatslave II.
 Both these boilers are floor standing boilers meant for internal installation.
 These boilers are recommended for small houses or apartments with about 10 radiators and 2 bathrooms.
 They can also use renewable energy sources like solar energy and biomass, so you don’t have to depend entirely on oil to heat your home.
 Below is a side by side comparison sheet for both boilers.

 *Please note, the prices given below are for boilers only.
 The final price for a boiler installation will include labour costs, extras like chemical flush, magnetic and limescale filters, and thermostats etc.